MLBP04/Cryptographic-Application-FP/README.md

 ### Implemented Cryptographic Algorithms

-#### 1. Block Cipher (AES)
+#### 1. Block Cipher (XOR)
 - **Type:** Symmetric
-- **History/Background:** AES (Advanced Encryption Standard) was established by NIST in 2001 as the successor to DES.
-It is widely used for secure data encryption.
+- **History/Background:** The XOR cipher is a simple symmetric encryption technique that uses the bitwise exclusive OR (XOR) operation.
+While not secure for serious cryptographic use, it demonstrates the basic principles of block ciphers and is useful for educational purposes.
-- **Process:** AES is a block cipher that encrypts data in fixed-size blocks (128 bits) using keys of 128, 192, or 256 bits.
-It uses multiple rounds of substitution, permutation, and mixing.
+- **Process:** Each byte of the plaintext is XORed with a corresponding byte of the key (repeating the key as needed) to produce the ciphertext.
+Decryption is performed by applying the same XOR operation with the same key.
-- **Library:** PyCryptodome (`Crypto.Cipher.AES`)
+- **Library:** Custom implementation in Python
 - **Integration:** Used for both text and file encryption/decryption.
-Users provide a key, and the app handles padding and IV management.
+Users provide a key, and the app handles the XOR operation.

 #### 2. Caesar Cipher
 - **Type:** Symmetric